lawrencedizon/iOS-Development/Dicee-iOS13/README.md

 ## Complete Dice Roll Application

-We’re going to make a Las Vegas dice app.
+I made a Las Vegas dice app.
 You can make the die roll at the press of a button or by shaking your phone.

 ## App
 ![Dice2](/Dicee-iOS13/2.png)